rhettg/BlueOx/README.md

     blueox.default_configure()

 This will use the default of `127.0.0.1:3514` or respect the environment variable `BLUEOX_HOST`.
-Alternately, you can explicit configure a host:
+Alternately, you can explicitly configure a host:

     blueox.default_configure("hostname")